 The Nintendo Switch that was released worldwide on March 3, 2017, is a kind of hybrid console: In the portable mode, you can use it as a handheld console.
 By using a docking station, you can also connect the Nintendo Switch to a television.
 The docked mode is combined with the wireless Joy-Con controllers.
-So, you can play at home with your whole family.
+So, you can have a multiplayer option with a parent and kid.

 The Wii U – also produced and sold by Nintendo – is very famous for its GamePad and its existing Wii controllers.
 By combining both you have many new options for collaborated gaming.
 You can also use the GamePad while someone else is watching TV -thanks to its little-integrated display.

 Sony’s PlayStation 4 represents a new era of consoles.
 Its memory controllers which are called DualShock 4 have an integrated touchpad.
 They have also a motion tracking system that is now more sensitive than those of the PlayStation 3’s.
 The PlayStation 4 also provides a virtual reality system that contains a headset, which features a 1080p display panel.
 On the headset are LED lights that are used by a camera to track its motion.
 A control box processes 3D audio effects, as well as video output to the external display.

 The Xbox One competes against the PlayStation 4 and is famous for its Kinect 2.0 sensor.
 This sensor features a wide-angle time-of-flight camera and a 1080p camera.
 It can process 2GB of data per second in order to map its environment.
 The Kinect 2.0 sensor is able to track up to 6 people simultaneously.
 So active gaming with the whole family is possible.